 Advances in computation and Bayesian inference have also allowed for modeling through spatial hierarchical models similar to the Poisson log-Normal approach of \cite{aitchison1989multivariate}.
-Letting $\boldsymbol{s_i}$ be a discrete spatial location and $t$ be discrete time, spatial-temporal dependence can be introduced by assuming the existence of a latent process, $Y(\boldsymbol{s_i},t)\sim \mbox{Gau}(\boldsymbol{\alpha},\Sigma(\theta))$ that has a spatial-temporal structure characterized by $\Sigma(\theta)$.
-The data model is then assumed to be independent given the latent state.
+Letting $\boldsymbol{s_i}$ be a discrete spatial location and $t$ be discrete time, spatio-temporal dependence can be introduced by assuming the existence of a latent Gaussian process, $X(\boldsymbol{s_i},t)\sim \mbox{Gau}(\boldsymbol{\alpha},\Sigma(\theta))$ that has a spatio-temporal structure characterized by $\Sigma(\theta)$.
+The data model is then assumed to be independent given the latent state, for instance

+.
 The idea was extended to incorporate spatial dynamics in \cite{besag1991bayesian}.
 Here a spatial Markov assumption was still made, but it was made in a latent, unobserved, continuous process.
 The spatial observations were then assumed to be independent given the latent process.
 This idea was also used in \cite{wolpert1998poisson}, who used a Poisson-gamma model with spatial dependence in the latent, gamma, structure.

 The concept of allowing the spatial dependence to exist only in a latent field overcomes the difficulty of only negative spatial correlation that arises in the auto-Poisson model of \cite{besag1974spatial}.
 Although this form of modeling only allows for limited dependence in the data as demonstrated in \cite{aitchison1989multivariate}, it has become commonplace in literature.
 For example in \cite{goicoa2016age} mortality rates are studied using latent conditional effects for space, time, and age.
-This approach also has given rise to specialized analytical techniques and software to conduct efficient inference, for example Integrated Nested Laplace Approximations of \cite{rue2009approximate} or spBayes of \cite{finley2007spbayes}.
-However, this approach assumes that the dependence in the data is due to a latent, unobservable process which does not capture repeat victimization that is believed to exist in crime and violence.
+However, these approaches assume that the dependence in the data is due to a latent, unobserved process which does not capture repeat victimization that is believed to exist in crime and violence.
 Repeat victimization, explained for example in \cite{polvi1990repeat}, is the belief that an observed crime or violent act increases the likelihood of a future crime occurring at that exact same spot or against the exact same person and can be modeled assuming a data model dependence or as an observation driven process.